310mc/https-310mc.github.io-tl/source/_posts/scout/gang.md

 {% endbubble %}

 {% bubble Yuzuru %}
-Oh, that’s not it.
+Oh, that isn’t it.
 Please be quiet for a moment.

 …Did you hear any suspicious noises, Kagehira-sama?
 {% endbubble %}